ManifoldFR/point-process-rust/pylib/README.md

 import pointprocesses as pp
 ```

-There's a working example in the `examples/` directory.
-If there's a problem, report it! 😄
+There are working examples in the `pylib/examples/` directory.